Christopher Darden wants O.J. Simpson at hearing to "admit your sins"

 Hours before O.J.
-Simpson was set to learn his fate Thursday at a Nevada parole board hearing, former prosecutor Christopher Darden blasted the former football star's dubious past for why he shouldn't be released — and said granting his freedom now would be "unfortunate."
+Simpson was set to learn his fate Thursday at a Nevada parole board hearing, former prosecutor Christopher Darden blasted the former football star and his dubious past for why he shouldn't be released — and said granting his freedom now would be "unfortunate."

 "I like the photographs of O.J. in handcuffs more than I like the photographs of O.J. with a golf club in his hands," Darden said on TODAY.